jacecotton/tcds-site/pages/components/accordion.md

 **The use case fits a different pattern better.** Consider one of the following:

 * [Tabs](/components/tabs), which are more useful for quick comparison between different content of the same information type.
 Tabs do not move position when selected, making navigation between them faster and easier.
-* [Table of Contents](/components/table-of-contents), which work better for navigating content that is expected to be read in full and in sequence.<span data-footnote>["Anchors OK?
-Re-Assessing In-Page Links" \- Nielsen Norman Group](https://www.nngroup.com/articles/in-page-links/)</span> They also provide a simpler overview to examine before scrolling.
+* [Table of Contents](/components/table-of-contents), which works better for navigating content that is expected to be read in full and in sequence.<span data-footnote>["Anchors OK?
+Re-Assessing In-Page Links"](https://www.nngroup.com/articles/in-page-links/) — Nielsen Norman Group</span> They also provide a simpler overview to examine before scrolling.
-* [Details](/components/details), which work better for collapsing a single, independent section.
+* [Details](/primitives/details), which work better for collapsing a single, independent section.

 ## Examples
 ### Default accordion